jharini/booknotes/system-design/system-design-interview/chapter22/README.md

 One of the most common data quality issues is duplicated data.

 It can come from a wide range of sources:
  * Client-side - a client might resend the same event multiple times.
-Duplicated events sent with malicious intent are best handled by a risk engine.
+Duplicated events sent with malicious intent are best handled by ad fraud/risk control engine.
  * Server outage - An aggregation service node goes down in the middle of aggregation and the upstream service hasn't received an acknowledgment so event is resent.

 Here's an example of data duplication occurring due to failure to acknowledge an event on the last hop: